History of Carlson's School of Dance

 The teachers and dancers of Carlson's today continue in her footsteps with ongoing training, here and abroad, and many trips to workshops and conventions in order to upgrade and improve their dance and teaching skills.

 Right from the beginning Mrs. Carlson mounted an elaborate recital every year.
 The first show featured a tableau where an elderly ballerina remembered her experiences through her career with memories portrayed in the various ballet classes.
-The shows were usually held on the Cowichan Secondary School stage but became a regular spring time feature at the Island Savings Centre when it opened in 1979.
+The shows were usually held on the Cowichan Secondary School stage but became a regular spring time feature at the Cowichan Theatre when it opened in 1979.

-In the year 2000 Carlson's was bought by the present owners, Reija Best, Pam Hicks, Kim Robb and Joyce Scott.
+In the year 2000 Carlson's was bought by Reija Best, Pam Hicks, Kim Robb and Joyce Scott.

-In the 2011 season another space gives Carlson's 4 studios in which to teach and inspire children and adults alike in all forms of theatre dance.
+In the 2011 season, Carlson's continued to grow by adding another space; giving Carlson's 4 studios in which to teach and inspire.